| CloserLook > Romans > Romans 2:17 to 3:20 |

 Well, that’s a good question, isn't it?

-going to end up as bad as the rest?
+to end up as bad as the rest?

-Here’s Paul’s answer, in V2, "Much every way: chiefly, because that unto them were committed
+Here’s Paul’s answer, in V 2, "Much every way: chiefly, because that unto them were committed

 the oracles of God."